-Disability Support Services may be reached by calling (910) 521-6695 or by email at firstname.lastname@example.org.
-Office hours are Monday through Friday from 8:00am - 5:00pm.
-Appointments are requested.
-Special arrangements may be made to meet after hours for those who need it.
+Disability Support Services may be reached by calling (910) 521-6695 or by email at firstname.lastname@example.org.† Office hours are Monday through Friday from 8:00am - 5:00pm.† Appointments are requested.

-Any student requesting services must register with the office, provide documentation of a disability, and agree to follow the policies and procedures of Disability Support Services.
-An opportunity to register as a student with a disability is provided in the acceptance package from UNCP’s Admissions Office, through access statements on syllabi, or by walking in or calling DSS to request an intake packet.
-A student may register with Disability Support Services anytime by making an appointment and providing necessary information to the Director.
-Accommodations for students with disabilities are not retroactive.
+Any student requesting services must register with the office, provide documentation of a disability, and agree to follow the policies and procedures of Disability Support Services.† An opportunity to register as a student with a disability is provided in the acceptance package from UNCPís Admissions Office.† A student may register with Disability Support Services anytime by making an appointment and providing necessary information to the Director.† Accommodations for students with disabilities are not retroactive.

 North Carolina Health Careers Access Program at UNCP (NC-HCAP)

-The North Carolina Health Careers Access Program (NC‑HCAP) at The University of North Carolina at Pembroke, located in Jacobs Hall, Suite K, is one of three centers of the North Carolina Health Careers Access Program (NC‑HCAP).
-This interinstitutional program of the University of North Carolina was established in 1971 to address the serious shortage of health professionals in North Carolina, especially among underrepresented minorities and disadvantaged population groups.
-Interested students should contact the HCAP office at (910) 521‑6673 or (910) 521‑6493 or visit our webpage: www.uncp.edu/hcap.
+The North Carolina Health Careers Access Program (NC‑HCAP) at The University of North Carolina at Pembroke is one of three centers of the North Carolina Health Careers Access Program† (NC‑HCAP).† This interinstitutional program of the University of North Carolina was established in 1971 to address the serious shortage of health professionals in North Carolina, especially among underrepresented minorities (African American and Native American) and disadvantaged population groups.
+Interested students should contact the HCAP office at (910) 521‑6673 or (910) 521‑6493.

 The NC‑HCAP at The University of North Carolina at Pembroke serves the Southeast region of North Carolina and offers the following services and activities:

-* provides counseling for individuals seeking careers in the health professions for which training is available in the constituent institutions of The University of North Carolina system and in the North Carolina technical institutes and community colleges;
+*††††† provides counseling for individuals seeking careers in the health professions for which training is available in the constituent institutions of The University of North Carolina and in the North Carolina technical institutes and community colleges;

-* provides retention and enrichment services for students enrolled in pre‑profession health programs;
+*††††† provides retention and enrichment services for minority students enrolled in pre‑profession health programs;

-* provides educational field trips to medical centers and health professions schools in North Carolina, and interaction with health professions schools’ faculties, administrators, and students and with practicing health professionals;
+*††††† provides educational field trips to medical centers and health professions schools in North Carolina, and interaction with health professions schoolsí faculties, administrators, and students and with practicing health professionals;

-* assists students interested in health professions programs in identifying adequate financial aid resources;
+*††††† assists minority and disadvantaged students interested in health professions programs in identifying adequate financial aid resources;

-* conducts Health Careers Information & Enrichment (HCIE) workshops for high school students and health careers clubs;
+*††††† conducts health careers workshops for minority high school students and health careers clubs;

-NC-HCAP also sponsors a seven-week educational work/learning clinical health experience held each year during May through June.
-The 40‑hour-a-week salaried positions consist of both clinical experiences in health care agencies and academic enrichment experiences for underrepresented minorities or economically/educationally disadvantaged health science majors interested in health-related careers.
-For additional program information, please visit our webpage: www.uncp.edu/hcap/chsp/
+NC-HCAP also conducts a Clinical Health Summer Program (CHSP), a seven-week educational work/learning clinical health experience held each year during May through June.† The 40‑hour-a-week salaried positions consist of both clinical experiences in health care agencies and academic enrichment experiences for underrepresented minority and disadvantaged health science majors interested in health-related careers.† For additional info, please visit our webpage: www.uncp.edu/hcap

 Health Careers Opportunity Program at UNCP (HCOP)